Provider rating

 - Difference in latencies of <= 10ms is now considered insignificant by the algorithm

-The rating can be improved or downgraded only by 3 factors: latency, errors and price.
+The rating can be increased or decreased only by 4 factors: latency, errors (averages and stabilities), price and matching incentive conditions.
 However, as you might have noticed, the rating is dependant on ratings of all other providers in the dimension.
-Thus, since any provider may change their performance and price, even if your parameters stay untouched, your rating may change because of other providers activity.
+Thus, since any provider may change their parameters, even if your parameters stay untouched, your rating may change because of actions of other providers.

 Sampling providers